nomadilab-ehr/raad-docs/docs/user-guide.md

 The RAAD EMR system includes the following key modules:

-* Client & Patient Registration: Allows healthcare providers to register patients and create their medical records.
+* *Client & Patient Registration*: Allows healthcare providers to register patients and create their medical records.

-* Consultation & Medication/pharmacy: Allows healthcare providers to document patient consultations, prescribe medications, and track medication orders.
+* *Consultation & Medication/pharmacy*: Allows healthcare providers to document patient consultations, prescribe medications, and track medication orders.

-* Program Specific Consultation: Allows healthcare providers to document consultations for specific programs, such as HIV/AIDS or malaria.
+* *Program Specific Consultation*: Allows healthcare providers to document consultations for specific programs, such as HIV/AIDS or malaria.

-* Laboratory workflow management: Allows healthcare providers to manage laboratory tests and results.
+* *Laboratory workflow management*: Allows healthcare providers to manage laboratory tests and results.

-* Data management Reports Module: Allows healthcare providers to generate reports on patient data.
+* *Data management Reports Module*: Allows healthcare providers to generate reports on patient data.

-* Metadata Management Module: Facilitates healthcare providers to manage metadata, such as the definitions of terms and codes.
+* *Metadata Management Module*: Facilitates healthcare providers to manage metadata, such as the definitions of terms and codes.

-* User management Module: Facilates healthcare providers to manage user accounts and permissions.
+* *User management Module*: Facilates healthcare providers to manage user accounts and permissions.

-* HMIS Reporting Module: This module allows healthcare providers to generate reports and integrate with the Somalia HMIS system.
+* *HMIS Reporting Module*: This module allows healthcare providers to generate reports and integrate with the Somalia HMIS system.

 ## Clinical Service